 Understanding wage theft can be a complex issue, and sometimes it might be difficult to tell if you’re a victim.
 But losing out on money isn’t an option.
-Our New York attorneys are ready to help pursue your wage and employment concerns.
+Morgan & Morgan New York, PLLC’s New York attorneys are ready to help pursue your wage and employment concerns.
 Here are some of the common laws in New York that might be affecting you, and how you can seek justice.

 Overtime Law in New York